Investigation & treatment

 If you are worried about your periods visit your GP.
 You are likely to be referred a gynaecologist.

 - ask you questions about the history of your health

 - do a blood test

 - examine your vagina and cervix, using special tongs (called a speculum).
-At the same time, they may take a tiny sample of your cervix for testing (called a Pap test)
+At the same time, they may take a tiny sample of your cervix for testing (called a cervical screening test)

 Further investigations may include a hysteroscopy and/or a curette.

 A hysteroscopy uses a long thin telescope or camera (called a hysteroscope) that allows the doctor to see inside the uterus.
 The hysteroscope can show polyps, fibroids, and endometrial thickening.
 A sample of the endometrium can also be taken for testing.
 A curette involves removing the top layer of your endometrium for testing and can be done at the same time as a hysteroscopy.

 A hysteroscopy can be done under local or general anaesthetic.
 A curette is usually done under general anaesthetic.

 There are a number of treatment options for heavy periods, including medication, surgery and radiology.
 Your doctor will recommend the best option for you based on your medical history and the reasons for your heavy periods.

 Your treatment options will depend on: